DictumMortuum/cleric/domains/knowledge.md

 ## domain spells

-The spells added to your spell list are ok, but nothing special - it's a mix of enchantment and divination spells.
+The spells added to your spell list are OK, but nothing special - it's a mix of enchantment and divination spells.

 ## blessings of knowledge